4ug-aug/sweat-v2/CONTEXT.md

 Sandbox            -> where does it execute?
 ```

-An **agent definition** is one person in the workspace (for example
+An **agent definition** represents one agent person (for example
 `software-engineer` or `antboy`).
+It has one immutable **Agent slug** and
-It defines that person's system instructions,
-requested capabilities, **agent runtime kind**, explicit image, and
+defines that person's system instructions, **Agent runtime kind**, explicit
+image, execution limits, **Agent visibility**, and one **Agent creator**.
+It
-execution limits.
-It does not hold provider credentials or choose run inputs.
+does not hold provider credentials or choose run inputs.

+Creating an Agent definition accepts its name, description, **System
+instructions**, **Agent runtime kind**, **Agent visibility**, Connection links,
+and optional GitHub access.
+Colony assigns the trusted image and execution
+limits and resolves the workspace's model configuration and credentials when a
+run starts; creators cannot supply executable images or credentials.

+Any Account may create or duplicate an Agent definition.
+In v1, only a
+workspace administrator may attach or detach Connection links or enable or
+disable GitHub access; this authorization is separate from definition storage
+so a later workspace permission model can replace the administrator rule.

+Workspace setup seeds `software-engineer` and `antboy` as ordinary Agent
+definitions whose Agent creator is the first workspace administrator.
+Their
+existing Agent slugs are preserved, and they receive no permanent built-in
+editing or archival exception.

 **software-engineer**: The coding person.
 Runtime kind `cursor`, with GitHub
 and repository checkout among its capabilities when granted.